 Note: All Distributors’ MPIDs can be found in the list of Qualified Persons on the BSC website: List of Qualified Persons Spreadsheet.

+Field 17 Sub-Meter (Optional but see the note below)

+This field must be populated where the Customer wishes more than one sub-meter ID to be used within the Equivalent Meter for a single HH MSID.
+This enables the half hourly energy data to be split by category of equipment, e.g. lighting, traffic signals, etc. The sub-meter IDs agreed with the Meter Administrator shall be entered here

 8.4 Notes for Customers on declaring Charge Codes and Switch Regimes for Variable Power Switch Regime (VPSR) Devices